Professionalism in the speech of people of different professions

 At the second stage of our work, we conducted a survey among people of various professions.
 In particular, teachers.

-To the diagram: 40% of the respondents said that they do not know what professionalism is, 27% guess, more than 30% of the respondents answered that they know.
-Some respondents assured that the word "professionalism" does not exist, but there is only professional vocabulary (a concept that is close in meaning).
-Slightly more than half claimed that they often use professionalisms in everyday life, the majority agreed that professionalisms help them communicate with people in their profession, but a few people, including a couple of teachers, said that they get along just fine in speech without them.
+To the diagram: 40% of respondents said that they do not know what professionalism is, 27% can guess, more than 30% of respondents answered that they know.
+Some respondents insisted that the word “professionalism” does not exist, but only professional vocabulary (a concept close in meaning).
+Slightly more than half said that they often use professionalisms in everyday life; the majority agreed that professionalisms help them communicate with people in their profession, but several people, including a couple of teachers, said that they get along just fine in speech without them.

 We also asked all respondents to give a couple of examples of professionalism related to their profession.

-From the above examples, it is clear that many (about 92%) do not perceive the word "professionalism" well.
-Some teachers of the Russian language assured that the words "professionalism" in given value does not exist at all.
-From which we can conclude that the term "professionalism" itself refers to professional vocabulary.
+From the examples described above, it is clear that many (about 92%) do not perceive the word “professionalism” well.
+Some Russian language teachers insisted that the words “professionalism” in given value doesn't exist at all.
+From which we can conclude that the term “professionalism” itself refers to professional vocabulary.

-After conducting a survey, we came to the unanimous opinion that we absolutely do not need the term "professionalism" in everyday life.
-We perfectly understand each other without him.
-For example, when we explained what these same professionalisms are, the example of a sailor - a compass helped a lot.
+After conducting the survey, we came to the unanimous opinion that we do not need the term “professionalism” in everyday life.
+We understand each other perfectly well even without him.
+For example, when we explained what these very professionalisms are, the example of a sailor - a compass - was very helpful.
 People often use professionalisms and find them convenient.
-Professionalisms also help people in the same profession to better understand each other.
-Professionalism can become a synonym for ordinary words in everyday life (as, for example, a major mood means “good mood”)
+Professionalisms also help people in the same profession understand each other better.
+Professionalism can become synonymous with ordinary words in everyday life (for example, major mood means “good mood”)

-This methodological development for grade 6 can be used as when studying new topic, and when fixing, slightly changing some elements of the lesson.
-The development contains a systematic repetition of all the terms studied in the section "Lexicology"
+This methodological development for 6th grade can be used as when studying new topic, and when consolidating, slightly changing some elements of the lesson.
+The development contains a systematic repetition of all terms studied in the "Lexicology" section

 Download: